The Ultimate Guide to LinkedIn InMail Credits in 2026

 May 27, 2025

 You've invested in LinkedIn Premium, armed yourself with InMail credits, and crafted what you believe is the perfect message to a potential client, recruit, or connection.
 Yet days pass, and your inbox remains eerily silent.
-Sound familiar?
+If you're struggling to get replies, you're not alone.

 What Are LinkedIn InMail Credits?